 Tina has been an inspiration well beyond her weblog of interesting finds around the web.
 But it's my first introduction to her and she's still at it and that makes me happy.

 Not just a stream of links, a destination to celebrate books and

 David Friedman is a photographer who explores ideas far beyond the lens.

 Cabel works at a company I've long admired: Panic.
 He writes about technology, videogames, music, and fireworks.

 Matt Jacobs makes websites for a living but writes about all sorts of things that happen in life.
 Some of it is about websites.

 Designer and developer living and working out of Chattanooga, Tennessee

 Thoughts about technology and design and practical applications to boot!

 Lots of neato stuff

-Well, it used to be a weblog called this, but Nikhil is still collecting and sharing thoughts online
+Previously called "A Free Orange", but Nikhil is still collecting and sharing thoughts online! 🍊